ampproject/amphtml/ads/dianomi.md

 ## Configuration

-For semantics of configuration and to learn more about how we can help you deliver AMP Ads, please contact [contact dianomi](http://www.dianomi.com/).
+For configuration semantics and to learn more about how we can help you deliver AMP Ads, please [contact dianomi](http://www.dianomi.com/).

-__Supported Parameters__
+### Supported parameters

 - `data-id`
 - `width`